 These are tumultuous times for business owners and employees alike.
 Nonessential businesses are increasingly shutting down temporarily.
 Plus, with an increase in people staying home and temporary job cuts, there is now less money going back into local economies.

 Congress is making an effort to curb the impacts of the COVID-19 pandemic, including discussing a stimulus package setting aside money for direct payments to individuals and families as well as for small-business loans.
 However, while a stimulus package is an attempt to revitalize the economy, everyone must do their part where they can.

-Government action can only go so far, and it falls to local communities and individual effort to help small businesses in their time of need.
+Government action can only go so far, so it falls to local communities and individual efforts to help small businesses in their time of need.
 Thankfully, if you want to support local business owners but aren’t sure how to do so while complying with social distancing, there are still plenty of options available.

 1. Continue to Shop Locally (Online)

 Nonessential businesses continue to temporarily close across the country.
 However, even though you might not be able to visit them in person, you can still support local businesses by buying online from them whenever possible.

 These businesses may be closing their physical locations, but many are offering online ordering or curbside pickup as alternatives.
 Make a quick phone call to a local business or check online to see what options are available before heading to Amazon or a major retailer.

 If you can’t shop online to help small businesses, you can still buy gift cards to these businesses to provide an influx of cash.

 Some businesses’ websites make it easy to buy electronic gift cards.
 However, if this option isn’t available, there are additional ways to put money back into local businesses.